sameer/purisa.me/content/blog/icao_locations/index.md

 ```

 The file is split into sections by US state, Canadian province, and other countries.
-Each entry consists of 83 characters with info on a station's:
+Each 83-character entry contains a station's:

 - Name
 - Country